MatthewReid854/check4updates/README.md

-# check4updates
+*check4updates* is a Python library for developers that prompts your users to upgrade when a new version of your package is released.

-A library for Python developers that prompts your users to upgrade when a new version of your package is released
+Documentation will come soon.